 Consumers in China, therefore, can be more easily swayed to embrace e-commerce in the future.
 These factors are likely to contribute to China capturing a larger share of online sales over time.

 The desire for the Chinese to embrace technology can be witnessed by their adoption of mobile payments.
-Foreigners traveling to China can be amazed how the Chinese will pay for everything via mobile.
+Foreigners traveling to China can be amazed by how the Chinese will pay for everything via mobile.
 Cash can be considered strange!
 Alipay is the leader in the market, with it and Tencent’s WeChat controlling about 90% of this space.

 The battle to win over other regions in the world may be pivotal.
 At this stage, Alibaba has only a very small percentage of revenue coming from outside China.
 Amazon has far more revenue coming from offshore having focused on developed markets such as Japan and the UK.
 It is early days speculating about who may be successful in capturing markets such as India & South East Asia.
 It is an area that prospective investors should keep a close eye on though.

 Discussing Alibaba shares should not be without mentioning various accounting concerns that many investors have.
 That could be part of the risk you face to gravitating more towards Alibaba which trades on more realistic earnings multiples.
 The forward P/E for the next couple of years is more consistent with a PEG ratio of less than 1.
 Alibaba’s listing in the US uses a corporate structure known as a variable interest entity (VIE).
 A balanced article that explores this in more detail can be found here.

 I am not entirely comfortable with the high P/E ratio and the VIE structure to express confidence in Alibaba shares now.
 I would however prefer them over Amazon.
 The growth prospects, moat characteristics and sector tailwinds look at least as exciting but with a much cheaper valuation.